10 Years After Deepwater Horizon Oil Spill, Industry Says It's Better Prepared

 Rather than each company developing their own response teams, they subscribe to one of two companies.
 Marine Well Containment Company (MWCC) covers big firms with names you likely recognize: BP, Shell, ExxonMobil, Chevron and Conoco.
 HWCG serves smaller independent oil companies.

 While oil was still flowing in the Gulf back in 2010, four companies put up $1 billion to create MWCC.
-Six more have joined since then and hundreds of millions of dollars have been spent on equipment and training workers.
+Six more have joined since then, and hundreds of millions of dollars have been spent on equipment and training workers.

 At MWCC's facility near Corpus Christi, Texas, there are five capping stacks sitting in a gravel yard.
-They are about two-stories tall and the heaviest weighs as much as 40 full-sized SUVs.
+They are about two stories tall and the heaviest weighs as much as 40 full-sized SUVs.
 Each is intended for different uses, ocean depths, pressures and temperatures.

 "When they give us the word 'go,' we can get offshore with a capping stack [and] hopefully get the well capped off within the matter of a week," says MWCC CEO David Nickerson.
-That's about ten times faster than it took to shut off flow during the Deepwater Horizon accident.
+That's about 10 times faster than it took to shut off flow during the Deepwater Horizon accident.

-If crews can't stop the oil right away MWCC has a fleet of equipment designed to capture it, put it in tankers, and bring it on shore until a relief well can be drilled to stop the flow.
+If crews can't stop the oil right away, MWCC has a fleet of equipment designed to capture it, put it in tankers and bring it on shore until a relief well can be drilled to stop the flow.

 "Ten years ago absolutely none of this existed.
 All of this has been built directly in response to the Deepwater Horizon incident," says Nickerson.